Morgan-Potter/Morgan-Potter.github.io/docs/_posts/2023-07-31-Rethinking Stereo Vision.md

 #### What have I been doing?

 As previously discussed on this blog, I am in the process in creating the computer vision system for W.I.N.S.T.O.N the robot dog.
-Quite naively, I previously approached this by looking through various wikipedia articles and randomly choosing an approach to map Winston's environment.
+Quite naively, I previously approached this by looking through various Wikipedia articles and randomly choosing an approach to map Winston's environment.
 My research into this approach can be read on this blog.
 The approach I happened upon was not suited to this robotic dog application for a few reasons.
 Over the past week I have been working on fixing these issues.

 #### Sparse v.s.
 Dense matching